Introduction

 Conclusion

-With everything set, you can start with some basics, like getting the current time and date in Python, learning file handling in Python with built-in methods, or learning how to use Python struct functions.
+This article explained how to install Python 3 on your Ubuntu system.
+With everything set, you can start with some basics, like getting the current time and date in Python, learning file handling in Python with built-in methods, or using Python struct functions.